 - Mulch that could be filled with chemicals

-- Saves energy – you’ll carry pre-bagged mulch to your car then out of your car to the spot you want it, then you’ll cut the bag open and pour it out
+- Saves energy.
+You'll carry pre-bagged mulch to your car then out of your vehicle.
+Then you'll drop it at the spot you want it.
+Then you'll cut the bag open and pour it out.
+Yuck.

 3. Have a plan (and stick to it)

 If you don't, you're going to end up with crap.
 Draw it out on paper.
 Use spray paint to mark areas around your yard where you plan on cutting or making changes.

 Know in advance how much you can afford to spend, and don't exceed that amount when you go shopping for materials.
 Bottom line – know what you want to do, estimate the costs, and keep to the plan.

 4. Pimp your curb, don't worry about the back